MahmoudIbrahims/CodeAlpha_Stock_prediction/README.md

 ### Model Selection

-Several machine learning models were considered and evaluated for their predictive performance.
+Several Deep learning models were considered and evaluated for their predictive performance.
 Models include but are not limited to:

 - LSTM